bigeasy/prolific/prolific.shuttle/README.md

-Prolific Shuttle
+## Prolific Shuttle

-Log shuttle implementation that transmits final messages to Prolific monitor.
+The log shuttle that makes a program Prolific-enabled.